 On or about June 9, 2003 a settlement with the Office of Personnel Management was approved by the Court.
-The net settlement amount, after payment of attorneys fees and expenses, is approximately \$5.3 million.
-Of this amount, MHP will receive approximately \$3.4 million, which includes reimbursement of litigation expenses.
-The balance of the net settlement amount is payable directly to the liquidators / receivers / debtors in possession of certain subsidiaries.
-The amount due MHP of \$3.4 million has been recorded as Other Income in the Consolidated Statements of Operations.
-The funds were received in August 2003.
+The net settlement amount, after payment of attorneys fees and expenses, was approximately \$5.3 million.
+Of this amount, MHP received approximately \$3.4 million, which included reimbursement of litigation expenses.
+The balance of the net settlement amount was payable directly to the liquidators / receivers / debtors in possession of certain subsidiaries.
+The amount due MHP of \$3.4 million was recorded as Other Income in the Consolidated Statements of Operations for the quarter ended June 30, 2003.
+Funds totaling \$3.413 million were received in August 2003.
+Accordingly, additional Other Income of \$.013 million was recorded for the quarter ended September 30, 2003.